4 Amazing Steakhouses in California | Alina Andras | NewsBreak Original

-If you live in California and you love trying new restaurants from time to time, here is a list of four amazing steakhouses in California that are well-known for serving absolutely delicious food, every day of the week.
+If you live in California and you like going out with your loved ones from time to time, here is a list of four amazing steakhouses that are well-known for serving absolutely delicious food, every day of the week.

 4 Amazing Steakhouses in California